ShadiestGoat/mongosteel/docs/src/HowToUse.md

 With mongosteel you can actually do this!
 Simply define a type as `Record<string, yourtype>` or `{[key:string], yourtype}`, and then plug that into the `Schema<Generics>`!
 For that unknown property youll have to do an array, with 2 values (important thats its only 2 values in that array!), `["string", TypeToString<yourtype>]`, though that is given to you by the types :)

+## Mixed

+Say we have a mixed type.
+It is chaotic in there.
+As of now, your options are to use `"mixed"` in the schema and it just wont type check it.
+In future versions this will be changed however.